AR 15 Parts Explained: The Beginners Walk Thru

 Gas Impingement vs. Gas Piston Operation.

-Both systems work by similar principles.
-Gas actuates the action of the rifle.
-With the impingement system, gas is what travels and actuates the BCG.
+Both systems work on similar principles.
+Gas actuates the rifle's action.
+With the impingement system, gas travels and actuates the BCG.
 This allows more residue to accumulate on the BCG and other parts inside the Upper receiver.

 With a gas piston system, the gas actuates a piston that travels and actuates the BCG.
-This is a cleaner system as it does not allow residue to form or accumulate in the upper receiver.
+This system is cleaner as it does not allow residue to form or accumulate in the upper receiver.

 How Do All the Parts Work Together to Operate an AR 15?